gwhittemore-veracode-ORG/verademo-python-firewall/DEMO_NOTES.md

 SBOM generation for the Docker container is supported by the Container/CLI scanner ([link](https://docs.veracode.com/r/veracode_sbom)).

 ## Veracode Fix

 This application has flaws that can be fixed with [Veracode Fix](https://docs.veracode.com/r/veracode_fix).
 For an example of one:

+### Build the app

+	zip -r verademo-python.zip app verademo-python *.py requirements.txt -x "*__pycache__*"

+### Run the Veracode Pipeline scanner

+	java -jar ${path-to-pipeline-scanner}/pipeline-scan.jar -f verademo-python.zip -esd true

+### Run Veracode Fix

+	veracode fix app/views/userController.py

+The first flaw is an SQL Injection around line 186 that can be Fixed.

+To verify the fix re-build the app and re-run the Pipeline scanner.

+## Container scan

+From the root of the project run the Veracode container scanner:

+	veracode scan --type directory --source . --output container_results.json